 The officer's injuries are consistent with bird shot pellets being fired from a shotgun, Tisch said.

 Waris returned fire and the resident, a man, barricaded himself in the apartment.
-The officer was taken to Brookdale University Hospital for treatment of injuries.
+The officer was taken to Brookdale for treatment of injuries.

-The two other officers were injured in a vehicle collision at the intersection of New Lots Avenue and Thomas Boylan Street.
-They and the driver of the other vehicle were also taken to Brookdale University Hospital for treatment of injuries.
+The two other officers were injured in a vehicle collision at an intersection with Thomas Boyland Street while heading to the scene.
+They and the driver of the other vehicle also were taken to Brookdale for treatment of injuries.

 Officers broke a first-floor window and flew a drone into the apartment, and camera footage showed a man lying motionless with a shotgun on the floor near him.
 They then went inside the apartment, and the man was pronounced dead.
 He was not immediately identified by police.